-In addition, the following retrospective data will be documented at baseline:
+In addition, the following data will be documented at baseline (enrollment):

-- Multiple myeloma therapies administered since diagnosis. - Start/stop dates and of multiple myeloma therapies. - Response to prior multiple myeloma therapies (complete remission, partial remission [>50%], no response [<50%], relapse/progression).
+- Prior multiple myeloma therapies administered since diagnosis. - Start/stop dates and of prior multiple myeloma therapies. - Response to prior multiple myeloma therapies if available.

 The following data will be documented during the prospective observational period: